 But since I was paying this business coach for her advice, I figured I should at least consider it seriously.
 I started taking the first few steps, know that at some point, I would clearly know whether I was on the right path or not.

 Fast forward six months.
 We are a dozen episodes into the Just One Simple Thing podcast and I know now it was the best thing I could do.
 The response has been amazing, it is 10x easier than I expected, and it has been so much fun.

-So whether you are planning to launch a podcast or start some other new thing in your business or ministry, here are a few things I learned while launching my podcast.
+So, whether you are planning to launch a podcast or start some other new thing in your business or ministry, here are a few things I learned while launching a podcast.